anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 The maximum length of a Variation Type Choice is 12 characters.

-The "Reference" column specifies the primary documents which defines the Variation Type Choice use in the rows context.
+The "Reference" column specifies the primary documents which defines the Variation Type Choice use in the row.
 Further references go into the Note(s) column.

 The "Dflt" Flag specifies a Variation Type Choice that is assumed to be the default Choice for the Context, such as "rrm" for the BRSKI context.
 Such a Variation Type Choice is assumed to be supported by